Bitterisland6/Unity/UniversityClasses/SpaceInvaders/README.md

 # SpaceInvaders

-Game based on original SpaceInvaders, which I made as second [task](./Lista02.pdf) for University course *Making games in Unity3D game engine*.
+Game based on original SpaceInvaders, which I made as the second [task](./Lista02.pdf) for University course *Making games in Unity3D game engine*.

 ## Video